 Listen to instructions on a battery-powered radio.
 Beware of possible dangers:

 - Breaking windows

 - Collapsing buildings

 At home, have a family tornado plan in place and practice a family tornado drill at least once a year.
 Know where you can take shelter in a matter of seconds and make sure that everyone knows where to go.
+If you live in a mobile home, it is critical that you have a plan for a nearby place to shelter.
 Make sure that your disaster kit is available and that your shelter area is prepared.
 Keeping items like extra shoes and helmets in your shelter area is a good idea.
 Have a pre-determined place to meet after a disaster.

 For more information on disaster preparedness and recovery visit the NC Disaster Information Center.